-Start with a REALLY hot oven, and bake the chicken UPSIDE DOWN in a cast iron skillet basted with duck fat.
+Start with a REALLY hot oven, and bake the chicken UPSIDE DOWN in a cast iron skillet or ceramic pan (like a Le Creuset) basted with duck fat.
 Cooking the chicken upside down protects the breast from drying out because the fattier dark meat is basting the breast the entire time and it’s not exposed to direct oven heat.
 The recipe also called for goose fat, but that’s harder to come by so I just used duck fat.
 Chicken fat, bacon fat, or butter would also be a great substitute because the cooking technique itself is what really matters.

-Below is what the chicken looks like breast side down.
+Alrighty, let’s get to the roasting technique.
+Below is what the chicken looks like breast-side-down.

 Then I turned it over and popped it under the broiler for 3-5 minutes to get some caramelization on the breast meat.
 Don’t walk away at this point because you could easily burn the skin!